* Click Here for the complete Schedule of Events

 * MOVIE, MOVIES and more MOVIES!
 We cram in as many classic Drive-In movies, independent films and shorts as we can pack into a weekend.
 You’ll find movies and shorts on real 16mm film in our 200 seat “Film Room” and all kinds of indy films, shorts, and guest related features in our smaller, 100+ seat “DVD projection Room” all weekend long.

 * Q&A Sessions, Live Movie Commentaries, Guest Talks and Movie Introductions...
 Our guests are always willing to interact with attending fans, and we’ve come up with all kinds of fun stuff for them to do over the years.
 Let’s see what we come up with for the next show shall we?

 * Join us for “A GHASTLEE NITE AT THE MOVIES” every Saturday Night beginning at 8:00pm.
-Hosted by Dayton, Ohio’s very own A. Ghastlee Ghoul and featuring any number of our attending Horror Hosts from the Horror Host Underground, “A Ghastlee Nite at the Movies” isn’t really a film screening at all.
+Hosted by Dayton, Ohio’s very own A. Ghastlee Ghoul, “A Ghastlee Nite at the Movies” isn’t really a film screening at all.
 It’s more a night of “live entertainment” and laughs.
-Join us for an evening of silly skits, bad music, interactive games and contests, surprise guests or anything else Ghastlee and the attending Horror Hosts come up with.
+Join us for an evening of silly skits, bad music, interactive games and contests, surprise guests and more.

 AND WHAT ABOUT THE MOVIES YOU ASK?...

 You can't have a "Movie Convention" without them, can you?
 ABSOLUTELY NOT!
 And we plan on showing plenty of films on both 16mm Film and Video at Cinema Wasteland - Many of which may be hosted by the Stars and Directors appearing as Guests at the show.
 Our evening film show is Free to all attendees and hotel guests.

 Here are the movies we are showing on 16mm film: